Home » Recipes » Easy Healthy Dinners » Fish and Seafood » Tuna Poke Bowl With Spicy Mayo

 How to Make a Tuna Poke Bowl

 This 20-minute meal is anything but complicated.
-Here’s how to make the ultimate tuna poke bowl!
+Here’s how to make the perfect tuna poke bowl!

-Make Spicy Mayo: Add the mayo and sriracha sauce to a small bowl.
-Mix together and set aside.
+• Make the sriracha mayo.
+Stir together the mayonnaise and sriracha in a small bowl and set aside.

 Tips for Success

-• Serve Rice Warm: I love the contrast between the warm rice and the cool tuna.
+• Serve the rice warm.
+I love the contrast between the warm rice and the cool tuna.
 I suggest cooking the rice while the fish is marinating.

-• Go to a Reputable Fish Market: The best way to get sushi-grade tuna is from a reputable fishmonger.
-It should never be packaged with non-sushi-grade fish.
+• Go to a reputable fish market.
+The best way to get sushi-grade tuna is from a reputable fishmonger.
+It should never be packaged with non-sushi-grade fish, and it shouldn’t smell fishy.

 Serving Suggestions

-If you’re wondering what to serve with tuna poke bowls, I’ve got plenty of tasty ideas!
+If you’re wondering what to serve with tuna poke bowls, I’ve got a few tasty ideas!

 Print